 Brain mapping helps plan treatment for brain disorders.
 Our specialty-trained, board-certified neuropsychologists use brain mapping to examine cognitive and behavioral functions.
 This information is used to guide care teams in planning surgeries – epilepsy surgery or brain tumor removal – to control symptoms while preserving functions like speech and memory.

-As the region's leading academic medical center, and a hospital consistently recognized by U.S. News & World Report among the nation's best, we participate in clinical trials often not available elsewhere.
+As the region's leading academic medical center, we participate in clinical trials often not available elsewhere.
 Our physicians, who also serve as researchers of the University of Kansas Medical Center, provide the latest treatments to patients who may have run out of options.
 Explore the clinical trials our teams participate in.

 Deep brain stimulation